 Ambush teams up with Kennesaw State University to throw the coldest wakeboard contest in Georgia history.
-The event, dubbed the Ambush Polar Bear Wakeboard Contest, is held in 40 degree air temperature with the water temp hovering around 48 degrees.
-Eighty-two nutcases enter the competition with one psychopath braving the conditions in only a pair of boardshorts.
+The event, dubbed the Ambush Polar Bear Wakeboard Contest, is held in 40 degree air temperatures with the water temps hovering around 48 degrees.
+82 nutcases enter the competition with one psychopath braving the conditions in only a pair of boardshorts.
 Ambush team rider Chase Andrews takes top honors.

 The Pro Wakeboard Tour comes to Atlanta for the first time in 8 years.
 Ambush plays host to the wakeboarding world with two nights of raging parties, illicit gambling, and drums of vodka and Rip It.
 Fuel TV films a segment inside Ambush as dozens of the world’s top pros converge on Atlanta.

 Ambush hosts the Liquid Force Slide Show.
 Keith Lyman, Gregg Necrasson, Kevin Henshaw, Colin Harrington, and Shawn Watson spend the better part of two days converting the Ambush parking lot into a slider park, complete with take off and landing pools, flat bars, and kinked rails.
 When the show begins, some riders get wrecked, others wreck s#!t.
 Urban wakeboarding begins to gain popularity in Atlanta.